MrPowers/datafusion-book/src/quickstart.md

 +---+---+---------+
 ```

-DataFusion makes it very easy to query DataFrames with familiar SQL code.
+DataFusion makes it easy to run SQL queries on DataFrames.

 Now let's run the same query with the DataFusion Python API: